Iron Sky

-Iron Sky is a 2012 comic-science-fiction action film directed by Timo Vuorensola and written by Johanna Sinisalo and Michael Kalesniko.
-It tells the story of a group of Nazi Germans who, having been defeated in 1945, fled to the Moon, where they built a space fleet to return in 2018 and conquer Earth.
+Iron Sky is a 2012 science fiction comedy action film directed by Timo Vuorensola, who co-wrote the screenplay with Michael Kalesniko from a story by Johanna Sinisalo, based on a concept by Jarmo Puskala.
+It tells the story of a group of German Nazis who, having been defeated in 1945, fled to the Moon, where they built a space fleet to return in 2018 and conquer Earth.
+The story also incorporates elements of political satire.
 Iron Sky is one of the most expensive Finnish films.

 Iron Sky comes from the creators of Star Wreck: In the Pirkinning and was produced by Tero Kaukomaa of Blind Spot Pictures and Energia Productions, co-produced by New Holland Pictures and 27 Films, and co-financed by numerous individual supporters; Samuli Torssonen was responsible for the computer-generated imagery.
 It was theatrically released throughout Europe in April 2012.
 A director's cut of the film with 20 additional minutes was released on DVD and Blu-ray on 11 March 2014.
+The film received negative reviews, focusing on the film's execution and dated humor.

 A video-game adaptation titled Iron Sky: Invasion was released in October 2012.

-A sequel, titled Iron Sky: The Coming Race, was crowdfunded through Indiegogo and released in January 2019.
+A sequel, titled Iron Sky: The Coming Race, was crowdfunded through Indiegogo and released in January 2019, to a more hostile critical reception and a box office bomb, culminating in the bankruptcy of two production companies involved in the sequel's production: Blind Spot Pictures, and Iron Sky Universe.